asyncapi/parser-js/docs/migration-guide-v2.md

 ```

 > **Warning**
 > The old api will be supported only for a certain period of time.
-The target date for turning off support of the old API is around the end of January 2023.
+The target date for turning off support of the old API is around the end of March 2023.

 If there is a need to convert an existing instance of the old API to the new one, the library provides the `convertToNewAPI` function: